-We are accomplishing Our Mission through Education, Outreach Programs and Service to the Community.
+We are accomplishing our mission through education, outreach programs, and service to the community.

-We have a world-class university and a world-class science department that is acclaimed for academic excellence and cutting-edge research: Wayne State University and the Department of Physics and Astronomy.
+We have a world-class university and a world-class department that is acclaimed for academic excellence and cutting-edge research: Wayne State University and the Department of Physics and Astronomy.
 Our enthusiastic faculty and staff have a strong commitment to educational outreach and are especially committed to the K-12 schools in the Detroit metropolitan area.
 With the universe at our fingertips, we instruct and entertain our audiences with our amazing planetarium shows and educational outreach programs.

-In addition to our educational planetarium shows we present Phantastic Physics Phenomena demonstrations, hands-on science activities, and "Science Days" that we organize and host in partnership with other science departments.
+In addition to our educational planetarium shows we present Phantastic Physics Phenomena demonstrations, hands-on science activities for private groups and at regional family science events.

-Our planetarium is the vehicle that enables us to reach the largest audiences possible and through our outreach programs we are bringing a new level of physics and astronomy education to the community.
+Our planetarium is the vehicle that enables us to reach the largest audiences possible and through our outreach programs, we are bringing a new level of physics and astronomy education to the community.

 This camp incorporates physics and astronomy curricula and gives students in grades 7-10 the opportunity to learn Starry Night planetarium software, enables them to create their own planetarium shows in partnership with other camp participants, attend physics and astronomy lectures and labs, and experience campus life at Wayne State University.
 To learn more about this exciting summer camp, please contact us at firstname.lastname@example.org or call 313-577-2107.